Steve9hw2/cart253/projects/Project02-Anything/README.md

-# Template p5 project
+# Lemmings

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+This game is Steve Berthiume's submission for Project 02: Anything in Pippin Barr's CART 253.
+All images are original, while the music used for scenes is labelled.
+For more specific music credits, visit the musicCredits.txt file in assets/sounds/sectionmusic.